Penglai-Enclave/Penglai-doc/source/Tutorials/Tutorial-Penglai-TVM-server-enclave.rst

   server_params->type = SERVER_ENCLAVE;
   strcpy(server_params->name, "test-server");

-Host does not need to run the server enclave, and actually, server enclave can not run alone.
-Server enclave can be caller by other enclaves or server enclaves, and reuse their host context to run.
+Host does not need to run a server enclave, and actually, the server enclave cannot run alone.
+Server enclave can be called by other enclaves or server enclaves, and reuse their host context.

 .. attention::